QuickLesson 8: What Constitutes Proof?

 Rebuttal of Contradictory Evidence

 Contradictions almost always emerge when research is thorough.
 A source may offer us direct evidence—an explicit statement of “fact” that directly addresses and seemingly answers our research question.
 Yet it may be wrong.
 It may be possible to build a case entirely from indirect evidence to clearly argue that the direct evidence is wrong.
 But whenever our evidence disagrees, we must logically resolve the discrepancies before our case can be considered “proved.”

 Written Proof Argument

 A stack of documents or a list of sources does not constitute proof unless we explain their significance, individually and collectively.
 A convincing proof argument will present the evidence from each document.
 It will frankly discuss the strengths and the weaknesses of each source and the information it provides.
 It will discuss the contradictions we found and how we resolved them.
 It will explain how and why, for the issue we are trying to prove, the whole body of evidence points to only one reasonable conclusion.

 Our Bottom Line

 Neophyte researchers love documents that make explicit statements.
 To the inexperienced, these provide assurance, a sense of certainty, clear-cut proof that needs only a citation to be accepted.
 The experienced researcher knows that history offers no certainties.
-All it offers are relics, from which serious researchers will ferret out the best evidence possible and attempt to interpret it with the best knowledge and judgment we can bring to the task.
+All it offers are relics, for us to analyze and interpret.
 That, then, becomes the “proof” we offer to support our own assertions.